What the purpose of the Personal Home Care Registry?

 Approval letters are emailed once all documents are reviewed and verified.
 This may take 3-7 business days.
-The approval letter will include your approval date and expiry date.
-You should keep a copy of this letter to show potential clients if requested.
+There is no backdating.
+Incomplete applications will delay review and approval.

 When does my home care provider registration expire?

-When do I need to update my profile or renew MY REGISTRATION?
+When do I need to update my profile or renew?

-You need to update/renew your profile online when there are changes to your contact info, or if your documents need to be renewed.
+You need to update/renew your profile online when there are changes to your contact info, or documents to be renewed.